Elk Mountain (Carbon County, Wyoming)

+Elk Mountain is a peak at the northern end of the Medicine Bow Mountains in Carbon County, Wyoming, United States.

+Description

-Elk Mountain is a peak at the northern end of the Medicine Bow Mountains.
-It is 7 mi southwest of the town of Elk Mountain, Wyoming and roughly 38 mi from Rawlins, Wyoming.
+The mountain is located 7 mi southwest of the town of Elk Mountain and roughly 38 mi from Rawlins.
 The mountain is the area's most visible feature.
 It is located south of Interstate 80 in Carbon County.
 Elk Mountain is the 8th most prominent summit in the state of Wyoming.